SchoolOfCode/binny_pong/README.md

 ## Your task

-Use this time to explore each file of this code in your pair and document it here in this readme file.
+Use this time to explore each file of this code in your pair and document it.
 Here are a few questions and prompts to guide your exploration:

 - What's the purpose of each file?
 How are the files organized in the repo?
 - What does each component do, and how do they interact?
 Include a component tree diagram that outlines the relationships.